 Applying the Definition

 While it is easy to define sexual harassment, it is very difficult to apply that definition to a set of particular facts.
-Court opinions can seem inconsistent about whether sexual harassment has occurred, sometimes deciding differently in cases with very similar facts particularly in hostile work environment cases where it is more difficult than in quid pro quo situations to prove that harassment occurred.
+Court opinions can seem inconsistent about whether sexual harassment has occurred, sometimes deciding differently in cases with very similar facts.
+This is particularly true in hostile work environment cases where it is more difficult than in quid pro quo situations to prove that harassment occurred.

 The U.S. Supreme Court has held that employers may defend themselves in hostile work environment cases brought against them for actions of a supervisor or managerial-level employee by arguing that they took reasonable steps to prevent sexual harassment and made efforts to correct harassing behavior.
 Employers may also argue that they are not liable if an employee did not take advantage of available reporting or remedial measures to complain about incidents of sexual harassment.

 Factors a court will consider in hostile work environment cases include the following: